Information We Obtain

 - Deletion: You have the right to request that we delete certain personal information we have collected from you.

 - Opt-Out of Sale or Sharing: You have the right to opt-out of the sale of your personal information or the sharing of your personal information for cross-context behavioral advertising purposes

 - Shine the Light Request: You also may have the right to request that we provide you with (a) a list of certain categories of personal information we have disclosed to third parties for their direct marketing purposes during the immediately preceding calendar year and (b) the identity of those third parties.

 How to Submit a Request.
 To submit an access request, complete the CCPA Right to Know Request Form or call us at 800.733.3853.
 To submit a correction request, complete the CCPA Right to Correct Request Form or call us at 800.733.3853.
 To submit a deletion request, submit the CCPA Right to Delete Request Form.
-To opt-out of the sale or sharing of your personal information to third parties, complete the CCPA Right to Opt-Out of Sale Request Form.
+To opt-out of the sale or sharing of your personal information to third parties, please visit the Cookie Opt-out Preference Center.

 To submit a Shine the Light request or to opt out of Automated Decisionmaking, email us at email@example.com.

 To make a request as an authorized agent on behalf of another individual, complete either the CCPA Individual Requestor Authorized Agent Request Form or the CCPA Legal Entity Requestor Authorized Agent Request Form.